-We introduce two new instructions on the same block number EIP-3540 is activated on:
+We introduce three new instructions on the same block number EIP-3540 is activated on:

-If the code is legacy bytecode, both of these instructions result in an exceptional halt.
+If the code is legacy bytecode, all of these instructions result in an exceptional halt.
 (Note: This means no change to behaviour.)

 If the code is valid EOF1:

 RJUMP relative_offsetsets the